 In 2011, Sarah's role expanded beyond the CSGD when she became Assistant Director of Student Life and Diversity.
 She helps to provide leadership for the student life operations on the Portland Campus, along with collaborating with students and fellow colleagues on wide-ranging diversity and inclusivity work.
-In 2013, Sarah became the University Liaison to the Religious and Spiritual Life Council, a self-governing body of religious and spiritual chaplains and advisors that serve the University community.
+In 2014, she accepted oversight of the Wellness Resource Centers and a more active role with the Campus Safety Project.
+In 2015, Sarah's role expanded again when she was named Assistant Dean of Students and took on the role of Deputy Title IX Coordinator.

 Her active involvement in the community includes being a founding member of the Annual Portland Dyke March and serving as a board member for the Southern Maine chapter of the Gay Lesbian Straight Education Network (GLSEN).
 Sarah identifies as femme, struggles with being allergic to all furred animals and, in her spare time, enjoys being with the people she loves, reading, needlework and watching a wide variety of random television and film.